Diagnosing Data from ICTs to Provide Focused Assistance in Agricultural Adoptions: The Digital Green Ecosystem and Dataset Description

 \section{The Digital Green Ecosystem and Dataset Description}

-The Digital Green (DG) ecosystem consists of various actors and components, which are described in Table \ref{tab:terminology_actors_attributes}.
+Digital Green's (DG) ecosystem consists of various actors and components, which are described in Table~\ref{tab:terminology_actors_attributes}.
 It starts with the participatory production of video content, where content producers (scientists, NGO experts, field staff and progressive farmers) involve the local farmers in creating instructional videos tailored for the community \cite{Gandhi}.
 Mediators with varying levels of expertise (frontline workers and extension officers) conduct screenings to disseminate these videos to groups of farmers from the local community.
 Mediators are also supported by the partners who are employees from the government or NGOs such as Bharatiya Agro Industries Foundation~\footnote{https://baif.org.in/} and Samaj Pragati Sahayog.~\footnote{http://www.samajpragatisahayog.org/} These partners enable feedback and audit mechanisms for clusters of villages.
 Approximately two weeks after a screening is conducted, the staff associated with DG go on-site to survey farmers along with the mediator and associated partner to verify the adoption of practices disseminated in the videos.
-A video consists of three to five key recall points corresponding to each practice, which are either verified physically or through knowledge transfer by the surveyor.
+A video consists of three to five key recall points corresponding to each practice, which are either verified physically or through a knowledge recall method by the surveyor.
 These surveyors report back to centres and the data entry operators input this adoption data into CoCo.

 CoCo contains the data for agricultural screenings and adoptions of videos across a period of ten years between 2010 and 2020.
-For our work, considering the page limitation, we focus on only the top five of twelve states in India where DG is most active in terms of the number of screenings conducted -- Bihar, Odisha, Andhra Pradesh, Karnataka and Madhya Pradesh.
+For our work, we focus on only the top five of twelve states in India where DG is most active in terms of the number of screenings conducted -- Bihar, Andhra Pradesh, Odisha, Madhya Pradesh and Karnataka.
 These states are divided into districts which are further divided into blocks that are constituted by villages at the lowest level.
-A comprehensive view of the descriptive statistics such as the number of videos, screenings, adoptions, farmers and geographic distribution for these five states is presented in Table \ref{tab:dataset_description_stats}.
+A comprehensive view of the descriptive statistics such as the number of videos, screenings, adoptions, farmers and geographic distribution for these five states is presented in Table~\ref{tab:dataset_description_stats}.